 A preliminary docket of proposed amendments was reviewed in the spring Planning Commission and approved by the City Council to be considered as the final docket.
-The final docket contains fifteen amendments recommended by the Planning Commission and expected to be approved by the City Council in the fall.
+The final docket contains fifteen amendments recommended by the Planning Commission after a public hearing on August 9, 2022.